Ben Wallace to step down as an MP at next election

 He confirmed he will not leave “prematurely” and force a by-election.

-The Defence Secretary went on to talk of his fears of future wars: “Towards the end of the decade, the world is going to be much more unsafe, more insecure.
+The defence secretary went on to talk of his fears of future wars: “Towards the end of the decade, the world is going to be much more unsafe, more insecure.
 I think we will find ourselves in a conflict.
 Whether it is a cold or a warm conflict, I think we’ll be in a difficult position.”

-Adding, on the China situation and ‘a total breakdown of politics in the Pacific’: “You could find yourself by 2030 in a position of Cold War.”
+Citing the China situation and “a total breakdown of politics in the Pacific”, he added: “You could find yourself by 2030 in a position of cold war.”

-Mr Wallace, 53, is a favourite among Tory members and topped the Conservative Home website’s July poll of most popular cabinet minister.
+Mr Wallace, 53, is a favourite among Tory members and topped the Conservative Home website’s July poll of most popular cabinet ministers.

-He had a net satisfaction approval rating of +77.1, ahead of second-placed foreign secretary James Cleverly on +54.4 and business and trade secretary Kemi Badenoch in third on +43.9.
+He had a net satisfaction approval rating of +77.1, ahead of second-placed foreign secretary James Cleverly, on +54.4, and business and trade secretary Kemi Badenoch in third, on +43.9.

 He had expressed an interest in standing for the role of Nato secretary-general before it was announced the current chief, Jens Stoltenberg, had been given another year in charge.